r-kan/Quant-in-R/README.md

     evaluate_stock_pair_relative('2330', '2357')
 ```

-Don't forget to try above yourself to see how the outcome is. :)
+Don't forget to try above yourself to see how the result is. :)

 Note: have 'DEBUG=1' to show more message during computation

 # Web Visualization

-Visualization is always a good idea for better comprehension, especially when it is presented by a web page. <a href='https://github.com/rstudio/shiny'>`Shiny`</a> is yet one perfect web visualization framework to help R programmer 'post' their work in less effort without downgraded outcome.
-A webpage on how SHY performs, under whole Taiwan Stock Market, can be found at:
+Visualization is always a good idea for better comprehension, especially when it is presented by a web page. <a href='https://github.com/rstudio/shiny'>`Shiny`</a> is yet one perfect web visualization framework to help R programmers 'post' their work in less effort without downgraded outcome.
+A webpage on how SHY performs, under the whole Taiwan Stock Market, can be found at:

 <a href='http://url_to_be_announced'>SHY: The 'SHarpe Yield' Strategy</a> // SHY strategy on the whole Taiwan Stock Market